Autodesk/maya-usd/lib/mayaUsd/commands/Readme.md

 This environment variable was added in part to support legacy user of mayaUSD: in past versions of the plugin, the material scope was named `Looks`.
 The change to the new default `mtl` was done to be aligned with other tools generating USD.
-As such, the envrionment variable provides the possibility to use the old `Looks` name by setting `MAYAUSD_MATERIALS_SCOPE_NAME=Looks`.
+As such, the environment variable provides the possibility to use the old `Looks` name by setting `MAYAUSD_MATERIALS_SCOPE_NAME=Looks`.

 Note that if a user sets both `MAYAUSD_MATERIALS_SCOPE_NAME` and the Pixar